stax76/awesome-mpv/README.md

 - [quality-menu](https://github.com/christoph-heinrich/mpv-quality-menu) - Change the streamed video and audio quality (ytdl-format) on the fly.
 - [youtube-download](https://github.com/cvzi/mpv-youtube-download) - Download YouTube audio and video with one key press.
 - [youtube-search](https://github.com/CogentRedTester/mpv-scripts/blob/master/youtube-search.lua) - A script that allows users to search youtube and open results from within mpv.
 Requires a couple of extra API scripts, along with curl and a personal youtube API key.
 - [youtube-search](https://github.com/rozari0/mpv-youtube-search) - Use zenity and youtube-dl to search YouTube.
+Linux only.
 - [youtube-upnext](https://github.com/cvzi/mpv-youtube-upnext) - A menu for (auto) playing YouTube's "up next"/recommended videos, that show up on the right side on the website.
 - [ytdlautoformat](https://github.com/Samillion/mpv-ytdlautoformat) - Automatically adjusts `ytdl-format` (yt-dlp) for specified domains.
 - [ytdl-preload](https://github.com/bitingsock/ytdl-preload) - Precache the next entry in your playlist if it is a network source by downloading it to a temp file ahead of time.
 Updated to download all streams in parallel so you can watch it while it downloads.